 But will our practices last, facing the rapid change in technology?
 How will our jobs as People Analysts will change in the future?
 Will People Analytics remain a job for humans?
 And if it will, what will we – humans do, when machines can do analytics much better than us?

 I decided to be where questions are evoked

-I’d like to present you my future professional self as a People Analyst.
-I’ll take you to a short journey into my future experience, in a fiction, yet realistic, organizational situation.
-Through my experience, my challenges, concerns and hopes, I’ll answer the question I raised.
+I’d like to present to you my future professional self as a People Analyst.
+I’ll take you to a short journey into my future experience, in fiction, yet realistic, organizational situation.
+Through my experience, my challenges, concerns, and hopes, I’ll answer the question I raised.

 Our brain is an “anticipation machine”, so let’s use this function.
 But before I throw myself into the future, let me tell you a little bit about myself, in case this is our first encounter.
 I’m a consultant in the field of People Analytics for many years now.
 I started this journey more than 15 years ago, long before the terms “Data Science” or “Workforce Analytics” have emerged.
 I actually introduced myself, for years, as an Applied Researcher and an expert in Organizational Research.

 My background education is interdisciplinary.
 It includes studies in the Technion – Israeli Institution for technology, where I graduated in Economics and Management studies, and where I gained my MBA.
 My studies encompassed a variety of courses in Mathematics, Statistics, and Computer Programming.
 Looking back, it prepared me well for my current occupation.

 But I was always attracted to the human factor.
 Naturally, I took complementary HR courses – as many as I could.
 Yet, it wasn’t enough, so eventually I graduated in Psychology, and Positive Psychology, at Tel Aviv University.
 Research methodology in Psychology is a great asset for questionnaires and other research tools’ design.